-Improved quality of life
+4. Improved quality of life

 Aside from the feel-good hormones that this intimate activity gives, sex is proven to improve overall physical health.
 In general, regular sex improves your immune function.

-Sex also has specific benefits for both men and women.
+Learning why good sex matters involves understanding that sex has specific benefits for both men and women.

 Moreover, a study presented that there was a significant correlation between marital satisfaction, self-esteem, and stress.

 Sexual intimacy is a result of emotional intimacy.
 It also brings you together and helps you talk about things you may otherwise find uncomfortable.
 When your communication about sex is easy and effortless, communication in other departments of your life is also generally better.

 Communication is one of the strongest pillars of any relationship, especially marriage.
 Healthy communication can be achieved in many ways, and good sex helps you bond better, talk with each other about anything and everything, and feel comfortable in your skin and your marriage.